 Can anyone relate?

-There’s an old, and often used a phrase that says, “Kill em’ with kindness.”
+There’s an old and often-used phrase that says, “Kill em’ with kindness.”
 Perhaps you’ve heard it and even used it yourself.
 This idea may seem noble on the surface, but actually, it stems from a rather negative connotation.
 It means to overwhelm someone with excessive kindness that they either don’t want or don’t need.
-In essence, it distorts the true intent of genuine kindness, by turning it into a manipulative tool.
+In essence, it distorts the true intent of genuine kindness by turning it into a manipulative tool.
 Biblical kindness, on the other hand, is overwhelming in the best sense of the word.
 The Holy Spirit produces it in us despite how we feel.

 It was Mother Teresa who once said, “Let there be kindness in your face, in your eyes, in your smile, in the warmth of your greeting.
 Don’t only give your care, but give your heart as well.”

 Her words remind us that genuine kindness comes from the heart.
 It stems from a deeper place of sincerity and concern for others.
 I’m sure Mother Teresa didn’t always feel kind, but she learned to rely on the Holy Spirit to produce genuine kindness through her.
 What a beautiful example for us to follow!